APSL/kaneda/docs/django.rst

 Debug
 -----
 KANEDA_DEBUG (=True)
-  use Kaneda in debug mode.
+  Use Kaneda in debug mode.

 KANEDA_LOGGER (=None)
-  name of a previously defined logger, to use in debug mode.
+  Name of a previously defined logger, to use in debug mode.

 KANEDA_LOGGER_FILENAME (=None)
-  name of the file where logger will store the metrics, to use in debug mode.
+  Name of the file where logger will store the metrics, to use in debug mode.